Trixarian/NetherSX2-patch/README.md

 ## Downloads
 * [NetherSX2-builder.zip](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.4/NetherSX2-builder.zip) - Alternate way to build the NetherSX2 APK for yourself with these fixes already pre-applied.
 It can be used with these scripts to update it's contents
 * [NetherSX2-patch.zip](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.4/NetherSX2-patch.zip) - Copy of these scripts.
-They're meant to be used with a copy of NetherSX2's APK.
-See Above on how to generate it
+They're meant to be used with a NetherSX2's APK.
+See above on how to generate it
 * [nethersx2.xdelta](https://github.com/Trixarian/NetherSX2-patch/releases/download/1.4/nethersx2.xdelta) - The xdelta patch that can be applied to the AetherSX2 4248 apk with any patching program that supports the format and comes with all the changes pre-applied.
 This allows the creation of NetherSX2 on systems other than Windows, including Android when using the UniPatcher application